Cyb3r-Techie/MSF_PassSpray_Wordlist_Generator/README.md

 | user2 | pass1000      | 2 |
 | ... | ... | ... |

 On the other hand, password spray attack tests a single password against all the usernames in our username list till all of them are being tested once.
-Then a new password is being selected and the test continues as described.
+Then a new password is being selected and the test begins as described.
 For instance:

 | Username      | Password          | #Round
 | ------------- |:-------------:|:-------------:|